tsamo13/BUILD-IT/README.md

 **BUILD IT** is a platform that connects **individuals** seeking project implementation with **construction companies** and **workshops**.

 ## 🔧 Features
+**Individuals**
-**Individuals**: Create and publish projects, evaluate construction companies, delete projects if they want to.
+- Create and publish construction projects

-**Construction Companies**: Claim projects, submit permit applications, send collaboration requests to workshops, evaluate teams.

-**Workshops**: View and respond to requests for collaboration, provide project updates.
+- Monitor progress and receive notification
+- Delete projects that are still pending if they want to
+- Evaluate construction companies aftet project completion

+**Construction Companies**
+- Browse and claim available projects based on location
+- Submit  cost estimates and permit applications
+- Invite workshops to collaborate
+- Report issues and track progress
+- Evaluate workshops

+**Workshops**
+- Accept or reject collaboration requests
+- View assigned projects and update status
+- Send messages to construction companies for updates

-## 📁 Files
+## 📁 Project Files

-- `Files_of_1st_deliverable`: Folder that contains all the files (Project-description-v0.1, Use-case-v0.1 and Domain-model-v0.1) as separate documents.
+- `Files_of_1st_deliverable`: Folder that includes
+  - Project-description-v0.1
+  - Use-case-v0.1
+  - Domain-model-v0.1
+- `Files_of_2nd_deliverable`: Folder that includes
+  - Robustness-diagrams-v0.1
+  - Use-case-v0.2
+  - Domain-model-v0.2
+- `Files_of_final_deliverable`: Folder that includes
+  - Project-description-v1.0
+  - Use-case-v1.0
+  - Robustness-diagram-v1.0
+  - Sequence-diagram-v1.0
+  - Class-diagram-v1.0/Domain-model-v1.0
+  - Test-cases-v1.0
+  - Project-code-v1.0

-- `1st Integrated Deliverable.pdf`: First project deliverable containing system overview, use case and domain model.
+- `1st Integrated Deliverable.pdf`: Full documentation of the first deliverable including system overview, use case and domain model.
-- `2nd Integrated Deliverable.pdf`: Second project deliverable containing robustness diagrams, renewable use cases and renewable domain model.
+- `2nd Integrated Deliverable.pdf`: Full documentation of the second deliverable including robustness diagrams and update use-case/domain model.
+- `Final Integrated Deliverable.pdf`: Full documentation of the final deliverable including all diagrams, mockups and test cases

+---

+## Code Folders

+- **Citizen** :   Contains code related to the actions and responsibilities of the individual user (citizen)
+- **Construction** :  Contains code for construction companies
+- **Workshop** : Contains code for workshop users
+- **test_app.py**: A standalone script that includes test cases verifying the core functionality of the platform.

+## 🛠️ Tools Used

+- **Figma**: UI Mockups and prototype screens
+- **Visual Paradigm**: Use case, robustness, sequence, and class diagrams
+- **Python**: Initial functional prototype
+- **GitHub**: Code repository and version control

+---

 ## 👨‍💻 Developed for